 Managing a fleet of vehicles is a demanding job.
 It requires someone with the ability to store and process a lot of information, coordinate operations, and manage not just people, but also equipment and delivery instructions.
 It’s a hard job, one that is made easy, thanks to technology.
 However, with the various fleet management software out there, picking one and not the other can seem like an impossible decision.
 Which features are worth spending money on?
 Which of them are simply marketing ploys to justify the overpriced product?
 This list will explain to you all that you need to know about the features of a good fleet management software.
+Read more about what makes a good fleet management information system.

 Knowing where your vehicles are at all times is one of the main duties of a fleet manager which makes GPS tracking an essential feature.
 The rule is, if the software doesn’t have decent GPS tracking, you can do better.
 When sifting through potential candidates, you’ll want to look for software that provides live updates on vehicle locations or the closest to that in terms of duration.
 If you find yourself drifting towards the five-to-ten minute range, you’ve gone too far.
 With live updates, you can react immediately to any possible emergency, navigate your vehicles through traffic jams and blockages, as well as, efficiently coordinate your operations.
 If you’re always a step behind your vehicles, how will you maintain your edge?